-Honors 110: Honors Composition (satisfies CORE 110)

-Honors 110 should be taken in Freshman Year

-Honors 280: Philosophy I (satisfies CORE 280)
+- 1. Honors 110: Honors Composition Honors 110 should be taken in Freshman Year - 2.
+Honors 280: Philosophy I

-At this point, CORE 100 Critical Thinking requirement has also been satisfied.
+At this point, CORE 100 requirement has also been satisfied.

-Honors 135: Literature, Arts and Civilization (satisfies CORE 160, 131)

-Honors 203: The Western Tradition.
-Arts and Literature since the 18th Century. (satisfies CORE 16X)

-Honors 204: Western Experiences since the 18th Century (OR CORE 132)

-Honors 250: Introduction to the Christian Tradition (satisfies CORE 250)

-Honors 260: Introduction to the Christian Moral Tradition (satisfies CORE 26X)

-Honors 281: Philosophy II (Hum.
-Suite) (satisfies CORE 28X)

-Honors 110-281 should be completed by end of Sophomore Year
+- 3. Either Honors 135: Literature, Arts and Civilization or (2008 and after) Honors 135: Ancient and Medieval History - 4.
+Either Honors 203: The Western Tradition: Arts and Literature since the 18th Century or (2008 and after) Honors 204: Modern and Contemporary Literature. - 5.
+Either Honors 204: Western Experiences since the 18th Century (OR CORE 132) or (2008 and after) Honors 136: Modern and Contemporary History. - 6.
+Honors 250: Introduction to the Christian Tradition - 7.
+Honors 260: Introduction to the Christian Moral Tradition - 8.
+Honors 281: Philosophy II

-All Honors students will be expected to complete six Foreign Language credits before the end of their time at King's College.
-Please check the Foreign Language Department's pages in the catalogue for credit incentives for students enrolling in more advanced language courses.
+All Honors students must complete six Foreign Language credits before the end of their time at King's College.
+Please check the Foreign Language Department's pages in the catalog for credit incentives for students enrolling in more advanced language courses.

-In the Junior year, the student will develop his or her interests and deepen his or her knowledge by participating in four Honors seminars.
-(See below for a representative list of 200-400 level courses).
+In the Junior and senior years, the student will develop his or her interests and deepen his or her knowledge by participating in four Honors seminars.
+(See below for a representative list.)

-In addition to these, students will also be accommodated with Independent Study projects, and Honors Extension Contracts (which enable the student to receive Honors credits for regular major-level courses when appropriate Honors sections are not available.)

-Students will also be allowed to cover six credits of the junior-year seminar requirement through participation in internships, study abroad programs, practica, and other approved projects and equivalent opportunities.
+Students can also fulfill the seminar requirement with Honors Extension Contracts (which enable the student to receive Honors credits for regular major-level courses when appropriate Honors sections are not available).
+Students will also be allowed to cover six credits of the seminar requirement through participation in internships, study abroad programs, practica, and other approved projects and equivalent opportunities.